wookiekim/research_questions/README.md

 # research_questions

-My questions - and answers (not necessarily mine) - along my research life
+My questions, and hopefully answers to those questions
+* Or answers only, obtained outside of my questions

+## Categories

+1. To-be categorized
+2. Paper Writing
+3. Miscellaneous